arshsinghphd/TeamActivities/Module07/README.md

 Recursion is at the heart of **divide**, **conquer**, and **glue**.
 Why?
 Because many problems can often be broken up into simple cases, and then solving that simple case builds the solution to more complex cases.

-The problem is people often overcomplicate their point of view, and the solution is to try to force yourself to think into the simplest terms.
+The problem is people often over complicate their point of view, and the solution is to try to force yourself to think into the simplest terms.

 In this activity, we will cover some base examples of recursion, and then explore more complex example to help